-- 1. How does the facility relay intelligence information to external stakeholders? - 2.
+- 1. How does the cruise staff relay intelligence information to external stakeholders? - 2.
 How is the information being distributed to responding agencies? - 3.
 Who would be responsible for painting the big picture? - 4.
 What resources are available to help do that? - 5.
 Is your PIO or communications representative notified?
 At what point?

-Inject 4 - Post Incident
+Questions for Inject 4 - Post Incident